Epiduo Gel FAQs

-Epiduo Gel is the only antibiotic-free, topical acne treatment that combines adapalene and benzoyl peroxide in a convenient pump to help clear up the breakouts you have now and help prevent future pimples from forming.
+Epiduo Gel is the only antibiotic-free topical acne treatment with a fixed dose combination of 0.1% adapalene and 2.5% benzoyl peroxide.
+It comes in a convenient pump and helps clear up the breakouts you have now and helps prevent future pimples from forming.
 The two medicines have been proven to work better together than they do alone.
 Plus, having them together in a single treatment could mean fewer co-pays, more convenience and most of all, better results.

 If you're 9 or older and your acne's not getting any better with your current routine, you're a good candidate for Epiduo Gel.
 But of course, you should always ask the medical experts.
 Ask your doctor (and your parents if you're 17 and under) if Epiduo Gel is right for you.